Alex4386/Typhon/.github/docs/volcano/geothermal.md

   - Plants wither and die

 - **Player and Mob Effects**: As at real volcanic sites, gases affect living creatures
-  - **Chemical Burns**: Damage from acidic gases
+  - **Chemical Burns**: Damage from acidic gases (if you have fire-resistance, less damage is dealt)
   - **Nausea**: Disorientation from toxic gas exposure
   - **Poison**: Systemic effects of volcanic gas inhalation
+  - **Copper Golem Oxidization**: The copper golem oxidizes faster when affected by volcanic gas

 - **Equipment Damage**: Volcanic gases are corrosive in reality and in Typhon
   - Wooden tools break down faster in gas-rich environments
-  - Iron tools corrode when exposed to volcanic gases
+  - Iron and copper tools corrode when exposed to volcanic gases